yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 that meet the security requirements of the application.
 This set will vary over time as new algorithms are introduced and existing algorithms are deprecated due to discovered cryptographic weaknesses.
-Applications must therefore be designed to enable cryptographic agility.
+Applications MUST therefore be designed to enable cryptographic agility.

 That said, if a JWT is cryptographically protected by a transport layer, such as TLS using cryptographically current algorithms, there may be no need to apply another layer of cryptographic protections to the JWT.
 In such cases, the use of the "none" algorithm can be perfectly acceptable.
+The "none" algorithm should only be used when the JWT is cryptographically protected by other means.
 JWTs using "none" are often used in application contexts in which the content is optionally signed;
 then the URL-safe claims representation and processing can be the same in both the signed and unsigned cases.
+JWT libraries SHOULD NOT generate JWTs using "none" unless explicitly requested to do by the caller.

 Applications SHOULD follow these algorithm-specific recommendations: